makbarramadhan62/System-Administrasi-Server/Modul 3/Modul3.md

 Create SubDomain dev.vm.local with some rules:

-- Ansible
+- Ansible.
-- Same lxc like vm.local
+- Same lxc like vm.local .
-- The folder must be in /var/www/html/dev/{name_app}
+- The folder must be in /var/www/html/dev/{name_app}.

 ## Problem Solving